-The proposed development site covers a total area of approximately 77 hectares and is largely located to the south of Church Road, with a small section of land (St Martin’s Plain) situated to the west of Church Road and Horn Street.
+The Shorncliffe Garrison site covers an area of about 77 hectares and is largely located to the south of Church Road, Folkestone, with a small section of land (St Martin’s Plain) to the west of Church Road and Horn Street.

 The Shorncliffe Rationalisation Project

-The MOD’s Shorncliffe Rationalisation Project is about reducing the existing Shorncliffe site to provide a more secure and sustainable site, recycling the proceeds from the sale of surplus land to deliver improved modern defence facilities on the land which is being retained.
+Through the Shorncliffe Rationalisation Project the Ministry of Defence (MoD) aims to reduce its Shorncliffe footprint to provide a more secure and sustainable site, recycling the proceeds from the sale of surplus land to deliver improved modern defence facilities on the retained site.

-We have been chosen by the MOD to take the project forward, and it is proposed that land will be released for development in four phases over the next 20 years, as shown in the plan pictured right.
+We were chosen by the MoD to take the project forward, with the condition that land would be released for development in four phases over 20 years.

 Highways and access

-It is recognised that the impact of the proposed development on the local highway network is a local concern.
-The issues raised at the previous exhibition are picked up below.
+The impact of the proposed development on the local highway network was a local concern.
+The issues raised at previous exhibitions are picked up below.

 Traffic impact on Church Road and other local roads

-Vehicle access to the main part of the proposed development will be from a number of locations, including existing locations in Pond Hill Road, from Church Road (near the Army Cadet Force hut) in the north, from the existing access on Royal Military Avenue in the east (opposite St Mark’s Close), and from existing locations along North Road and West Road in the south.
+Vehicle access to the main part of the development is from a number of locations, including existing locations in Pond Hill Road, from Church Road (near the Army Cadet Force hut) in the north, from the existing access on Royal Military Avenue in the east (opposite St Mark’s Close), and from existing locations along North Road and West Road in the south.

-There will be additional points of access from Horn Street in to St Martin’s Plain and also from Cheriton Court Road.
-The main site access from Church Road will involve some road widening so that a right-hand turning lane can be accommodated.
+There are additional points of access from Horn Street into St Martin’s Plain and also from Cheriton Court Road.
+Creating the main site access from Church Road involved some road widening in order to accommodate a right-turn lane.

 Horn Street Bridge

-However, it is proposed that the current situation with queuing at the bridge can be improved by changing the traffic flow so that Church Road receives priority over Horn Street.
-This will be controlled with a yellow box to deter vehicles from blocking the junction.
+In order to reduce queuing at Horn Street Bridge, we changed the traffic flow so Church Road receives priority over Horn Street.
+This is controlled by a yellow box to deter vehicles from blocking the junction.

-These proposed bridge improvements (pictured below) have been approved by Kent County Council (as Highway Authority) and Shepway District Council as part of planning permission for the Shorncliffe development.
-They will be delivered before the first home is occupied at St Martin's Plain.
+These improvements (pictured below) were approved by Kent County Council as the highways authority and the former Shepway District Council as part of the outline planning consent for Shorncliffe and the work is now complete.

-A relocated pedestrian crossing will also be provided on Church Road along with a new crossing to the north of the entrance to the St Martin’s Plain development.
+As part of the junction improvements a relocated pedestrian crossing was also installed in Church Road along with a new crossing to the north of the entrance to the St Martin’s Plain development.

-A widened footpath along the north-eastern side of Horn Street will provide a safe and direct link to St Martin’s Plain and the dedicated pedestrian bridge crossing the railway line.
-These improvements are pictured below.
+A widened footpath along the north-eastern side of Horn Street was installed to provide a safe and direct link to St Martin’s Plain and the dedicated pedestrian bridge crossing the railway line (pictured below).

 Our proposed improvements at the St Martin's Plain access junction.

-The east-west routes through the site will form secondary routes with pedestrian footpaths which will link Royal Military Avenue (and adjacent roads) to the Stadium, Pond Hill Road and through to the existing footpath routes within the
+Secondary routes running east-west with pedestrian footpaths will link Royal Military Avenue (and adjacent roads) to The Stadium, Pond Hill Road and through to the existing footpath routes within the Backdoor Training Area.

 - Improvements to Horn Street Bridge (see above)